-These team members will have to have SLAC accounts to perform this work - SLAC accounts are governed by SLAC procedures IT (2024b) and IT (2024a).
+These team members will have to have SLAC accounts to perform this work.
+SLAC accounts are governed by SLAC policies and SLAC IT specific policies.

 In addition they will need summit accounts as governed by ITTN-045 and ITTN-010.